dachcoin/masternode-install/README.md

-# masternode-install
+# masternode-install UPDATED FOR DACHX !!
-Guide for DACHCOIN Masternode install
+Guide for DACHCOIN (DACHX) Masternode install

 Install script to install a DACHCOIN Masternode on Ubuntu 16.4 Linux on your own risk.